facebookincubator/velox/velox/docs/develop/connectors.rst

 ~~~~~~~~~~~~~~~~~~~~
 The HiveConnectorFactory enabled creating instances of the HiveConnector.
 A `connector name` say "hive"
 is required to register the HiveConnectorFactory.
 Multiple instances of the HiveConnector can then be
-created by using the `newConnector` API by specifying a `connectorId` and connector config listed
+created by using the `newConnector` API by specifying a `connectorId` and connector configuration listed
 :doc:`here</configs>`.
+Multiple instances of a connector are required if you have multiple external
+sources and each require a different configuration.

 Storage Adapters
 ~~~~~~~~~~~~~~~~
-The Hive Connector file reading and writing is supporting on a variety of distributed storage APIs.
+Hive Connector allows reading and writing files from a variety of distributed storage systems.
 The supported storage API are S3, HDFS, GCS, Linux FS.

 S3 is supported using the `AWS SDK for C++ <https://github.com/aws/aws-sdk-cpp>`_ library.